-An alternative to DKF methods is to consider distributed algorithms inspired by the Luenberger observer, which do not require the computation of covariance matrices and make use of fixed gains in the computation of the correction term. \cite{khan_et_al} propose a single-step consensus observer with fixed-gains for discrete time LTI systems, where the observer correction term combines consensus and innovation terms.
+An alternative to DKF methods are Distributed Recursive Least Squares (DRLS) algorithms, which are well suited to track slowly-varying processes (\cite{DRLS}).
+Another alternative to DKF methods is to consider distributed algorithms inspired by the Luenberger observer, which do not require the computation of covariance matrices and make use of fixed gains in the computation of the correction term. \cite{khan_et_al} propose a single-step consensus observer with fixed-gains for discrete time LTI systems, where the observer correction term combines consensus and innovation terms.
 In this method, both the estimated state and measurement vectors are shared among neighbouring agents, and stability guarantees are provided as a function of the observer gains, network connectivity, and the measurement model.